VaibhavYk/Project-C/README.md

 Updates prev_rx / prev_tx for the next loop.

 Converts bytes to Mbps:

-c
-Copy code
 total_bits = (rxdiff + txdiff) * 8
 mbps = total_bits / (SAMPLE_INTERVAL * 1,000,000)
 Stores the speed in speeds[i] and adds it to sum_mbps.

 Prints a line like:

-text
-Copy code
 t =  1s |   5.23 Mbps | #####
 and uses draw_bar(mbps) to draw the ASCII bar.

 So for each second you get a timestamp, the measured speed, and a visual bar.

-9. Average Speed and Program End c
+## 9. Average Speed and Program End
-Copy code
     double avg_mbps = sum_mbps / samples;
     printf("\nAverage speed over %d seconds: %.2f Mbps\n", TOTAL_TIME, avg_mbps);